Yomguithereal/psia-python-advanced/decks/intro.md

 I prefer give you some context and broader knowledge of what programming is, along with related concepts.

-Some things we will learn might not seem directly useful to you but will be in the long run.
+Some topics might not seem directly useful to you but will make you better programmers/engineers/researchers in the long run.

 ---